confact/lucky_search/README.md

 # lucky_search

 Easy plugin and play elasticsearch library for Lucky framework.
-Highly inspired by searchkick but are still lacking some of the advanced features searchkick have.
+Highly inspired by [Searchkick](https://github.com/ankane/searchkick) but are still lacking some of the advanced features searchkick have.
 Now you can just index and search.

+I also got a lot of help and borrowed code from [neuroplastic](https://github.com/place-labs/neuroplastic) - Thank you Place Labs!
+I also borrowed some of the analysis from Searchkick to get stemming and so on.
+Thank you Searchkick!

 ## Installation